-Google Nest Hub Max vs new Nest Hub: Differences explained
+Google Nest Hub Max vs new Nest Hub: Which should you buy?

 - Nest Hub Max: 2.1 speaker arrangement

-- New Nest Hub/Nest Hub: Full-range speaker
+- New Nest Hub (2nd gen): Full-range speaker

-The larger footprint of the Google Nest Hub Max allows for a 2.1 speaker arrangement compared to the second generation Nest Hub and original Nest Hub's full-range speaker.
+The larger footprint of the Google Nest Hub Max allows for a 2.1 speaker arrangement compared to the second-gen Nest Hub's single full-range speaker.

-It means you get bigger sound from the Nest Hub Max and while the sound of the Nest Hub Max doesn't match that of speakers like the Sonos One, it is a big improvement on the Nest Hub.
-The second generation Nest Hub does offer 50 per cent more bass than the original Nest Hub though so its sound should be closer to the Hub Max.
+It means you get a bigger sound from the Nest Hub Max and while the sound of the Nest Hub Max doesn't match that of speakers like the Sonos One, it is a big improvement on the Nest Hub.
+The second generation Nest Hub offers 50 per cent more bass than the original Nest Hub, so its sound should be closer to the Hub Max.

 Camera